google/comprehensive-rust/src/chromium/setup.md

 is the default!)

 See [How to build Chromium](https://www.chromium.org/developers/how-tos/get-the-code/) if you aren't already at that point.
-Be warned - setting up to build Chromium takes time.
+Be warned: setting up to build Chromium takes time.

 It's also recommended that you have Visual Studio code installed.